wpg4665/pip-update-all/README.md

 # pip-update-all
-A Windows Batch script for updating all installed python packages via pip
+A Windows Batch script for updating all installed python packages via pip.
+The idea for this came from playing with WinPython as a portable deploy in an enterprise environment.
+WinPython didn't have a good method for updating packages, and it came installed with so many, that doing this by hand would've been painful.

+Now, I can use my script to run this auto-updater as a scheduled task, and always be ensured to be running the most up to date packages.

+This script was tested against a locally installed Python install 3.4.1, portably and locally installed WinPython 3.3.5, and a portably and network installed WinPython 3.4.3

 ## pip_update_all.conf